tekhnus/misc/_etc/linker-research/RESULTS.md

 on Linux:
 - rpath to out/ directory is added by nix wrapper by default
 - linker doesn't follow symlinks
-- regardless of how -L is specified, the binary info contains only library name, not the path to it
+- the binary info contains only library basename without path, regardless of how -L is specified
 - ld doesn't search in the current directory

 on Mac:
 - apparantly no rpath is added by nix wrapper by default
 - linker follows symlinks
-- relative -L paths will be encoded into the binary info
+- the binary info contains the relative/absolute path to library, depending of how -L is specified
-- dyld searches in the current directory first of all by default and uses the relative -L path in this case
+- dyld first searches the path as it is given;
+  if it's relative, it's interpreted relative to the current directory